-WordPress is likely to ship with a range of basic blocks, but there will be plenty of room for highly tailored premium plugins to augment existing blocks or add new blocks to the mix.
-So, you don’t need to be concerned that Gutenberg will make your plugin obsolete.
+WordPress will likely ship with a range of basic blocks, but there will be plenty of room for highly tailored premium plugins to augment existing blocks or add new ones to the mix.
+So, you don’t need to worry that Gutenberg will make your plugin obsolete.

 How Can I Check If the Theme and Plugin I’m Using Are Gutenberg Compatible?

-The easiest way to check if your theme and plugins are Gutenberg compatible is to find if they’re supporting WordPress version 5.0+.
+The easiest way to check if your theme and plugins are Gutenberg-compatible is to find if they support WordPress version 5.0+.

-Gutenberg Editor was launched as the default content editor in WordPress 5.0, so a theme or plugin that has a “tested with version 5.0” label means that they are compatible with Gutenberg.
+Gutenberg Editor was launched as the default content editor in WordPress 5.0, so a theme or plugin with a “tested with version 5.0” label is compatible with Gutenberg.

 Does Gutenberg Support Shortcodes?

 Yes, Gutenberg supports shortcodes.
 There’s a separate Shortcode block in Gutenberg to add content with shortcodes.
-WordPress blocks are defined as an evolution of the [shortcode], so using regular Gutenberg blocks is recommended instead of shortcodes.
+WordPress blocks are defined as an evolution of the [shortcode], so regular Gutenberg blocks are recommended instead of shortcodes.